Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 6. These Witches Don't Burn by Isabel Sterling

-But I'm a simple girl and sometimes I want a warm, cozy read.
+But sometimes I want a warm, cozy read.

-The LGBTQ+ characters are so well incorporated that they are just part of life.
+The queer characters are well incorporated and are just part of life.
 This makes it a comforting read.
-And perfect if you're after LGBTQ+ fantasy romance books.
+And perfect if you’re after LGBTQ+ fantasy romance books.

 These Witches Don't Burn is one of the best wlw fantasy books.
 If you're after wlw fantasy books, I have a whole blog post full of recommendations.
 Check out my article for ya wlw fantasy books here.